Chandler Highway: Old Chandler Highway Bridge

-The (Old) Chandler Highway Bridge is a four-span iron box girder and brick bridge crossing the Yarra River, connecting Alphington and Kew.
-Pairs of red brick piers mark the approaches, and have heavy moulded bluestone cappings.
-The girders are diagonally braced, with original wrought iron lattice balustrading.
-The bridge has a cantilevered walkway along the west side.
-The railway bridge over the Yarra River was started in February 1889 but not completed until November 1890; the supervising engineer was John Monash.
+The original railway bridge, connecting Alphington and Kew across the Yarra River, was started in February 1889 but not completed until November 1890.
+The supervising engineer was John Monash.
+The bridge consists of a four-span iron box girder with red brick abutments and piers, capped with dressed bluestone.
+The girders are diagonally braced, with wrought iron lattice balustrading.
+There is a cantilevered walkway along the west side.

 The bridge is one of the few 19th century bridges remaining in the metropolitan area.
-The bridge is a local landmark, being substantially intact and a prominent element in the area.
-On 30 June 2016, the bridge was added to the Victorian Heritage Register.
-It underwent a restoration once the new Chandler Highway bridges had been constructed in 2019, and today is a dedicated shared pedestrian and cycling path.
+It is a local landmark, being substantially intact and a prominent element in the area.
+On 30 June 2016, it was added to the Victorian Heritage Register.
+After the new Chandler Highway road bridges had been opened in 2019 it underwent a restoration, and is now a dedicated shared pedestrian and cycling path.

 Congestion

 Until the opening of the new bridge in March 2019, the highway was badly congested with traffic, since the four-lane highway needed to be funnelled into the two lanes of the old railway bridge to cross the Yarra.
-The bridge on the Chandler Highway regularly featured highly in the RACV/Leader bi-annual Redspot survey of Melbourne's worst points of traffic congestion, and in 2014 was named in the survey as the worst point of congestion in Melbourne.
+The bridge on Chandler Highway regularly featured in the RACV/Leader bi-annual Redspot survey of Melbourne's worst points of traffic congestion, and in 2014 was named in the survey as the worst point of congestion in Melbourne.